AviLinko/receipts-scanner/README.md

 # receipts-scanner

 This project is a full-stack receipt scanning application built using **Python Flask** for the backend, with the frontend (React) pre-built and served from the backend.
-The application allows users to capture a receipt using their device’s camera, upload it to an AWS S3 bucket, extract text using **Google Vision API**, and summarize the products using **ChatGPT API**.
+The application allows users to capture a receipt using their device’s camera, extract text using **Google Vision API**, and summarize the products using **ChatGPT API**.
 Product data is stored in a PostgreSQL database and displayed in the frontend for easy tracking.

 ## Table of Contents
 - [Features](#features)